Apply for and Manage a Biohazard Use Authorization (BUA) for Laboratory Research or Clinical Trials Using Biohazardous Materials

 - Assign required biosafety training based on personnel lab assignments.

-Lab personnel can enroll for required training using UC Learning.
-See required biosafety training for UC San Diego laboratories.
+Authorized personnel can enroll for required training using UC Learning Center.
+See required biosafety training.

 Request a BUA verification letter

-To be sent to funding agencies requesting proof of approval to use recombinant DNA and assurance that the applicant is compliant with regulations applicable to use of biohazardous materials.
+Researchers can request a BUA Verification Letter that can be sent to funding agencies with the required language and proof of institutional oversight for the use of recombinant DNA, infectious agents, etc. and assurance that the applicant is compliant with regulations applicable to use of biohazardous materials.

 How to get a BUA verification letter: